 Armenia: Nikol Pashinyan is reappointed as prime minister.
 On January 19 a cabinet is appointed with no change in key positions.
 The government is sworn in on January 30.

 Federated States of Micronesia: Henry S. Falan is sworn in as governor of Yap.

 United States: Brian Kemp is sworn in as governor of Georgia, J.B.
 Pritzker as governor of Illinois, Laura Kelly as governor of Kansas, Mike DeWine as governor of Ohio, and Kevin Stitt as governor of Oklahoma.

 Albania: Parliament approves a cabinet reshuffle (see Dec.
-28, 2018), with Prime Minister Edi Rama becoming foreign minister after President Ilir Meta rejected Rama's nominee, Gent Cakaj.
+28, 2018), with Prime Minister Edi Rama named foreign minister after President Ilir Meta rejected Rama's nominee, Gent Cakaj.
 The new ministers are sworn in on January 17, except Rama who takes office as foreign minister on January 23 but immediately delegates the post to deputy minister Cakaj.

 Greece: Prime Minister Alexis Tsipras wins a confidence vote in parliament (151-148).